 3. Driver monitoring

 Tracking drivers in real-time helps you improve fleet safety.
-Your dispatch system software should help dispatchers and managers track routes through alerts and proactively manage any exceptions that crop up on the day of delivery.
+Your dispatch software should help dispatchers and managers track routes through alerts and proactively manage any exceptions that crop up on the day of delivery.

 The software should also alert dispatchers and managers when drivers engage in unsafe driving practices.
 This helps identify poor-performing drivers such that managers and dispatchers can create training plans to correct unsafe driving behaviors.